 Provide a list of the local, state, and federal governmental agencies known to have requirements that must be met in connection with the construction of the project, and a list of documents that have been or are being filed with those agencies in connection with siting and constructing the project.

-A summary of anticipated environmental permits and authorizations for the Project is provided below in Table 2.
+A summary of anticipated environmental permits and authorizations for the Project is provided in the Table 2, below.
 No other government agency requirements are known at the time of this filing.